elihiton/wildfire-prediction-ML/README.md

 [Github repository with data](https://github.com/ouladsayadyounes/Wildfires)

-I am choosing to use the generalized $f_{\Beta}$ metric with $\Beta=2$ to weight recall more heavily.
+I am choosing to use the generalized $f_{\beta}$ metric with $\beta=2$ to weight recall more heavily.
 This places more emphasis on the model's ability to correctly identify a "fire" instance as a fire.
 I'm assuming that the cost of verifying a wildfire's presence is much lower than the cost of a wildfire being missed or ignored by a deployed model.

 ![Alt text](figures/all_parameters.png)